M.A.S.K. (TV series): Reception

 While certain critics criticized the show for showing the weaponry and vehicles "at the expense of anything deeper in terms of plotting and characterization", the show was quite successful.
 IGN voted M.A.S.K. the 99th-best animated series in 2009, calling it one of the most popular cartoon/toy marketing franchises of the 1980s, stating that it took many of the strengths of G.I.
 Joe and Transformers while taking few of their flaws.

 In other media

-In 2015, Hasbro and Paramount were planning a cinematic universe combining Micronauts with G.I.
-Joe, Visionaries: Knights of the Magical Light, M.A.S.K. and Rom.
-A group of writers consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Lindsey Beer, Cheo Coker, John Francis Daley, Jonathan Goldstein, Joe Robert Cole, Jeff Pinkner, Nicole Riegel and Geneva Robertson-Dworet was formed in April 2016 to create a writer's room to develop a storylines for the film.
-F. Gary Gray was attached to direct the live-action adaptation, while the writer Chris Bremner was hired to pen the script.
+In 2015, Hasbro and Paramount were planning a cinematic universe combining M.A.S.K. with G.I.
+Joe, Visionaries: Knights of the Magical Light, Micronauts, and Rom.
+In April 2016, a writers' room was formed consisting of Michael Chabon, Brian K. Vaughan, Nicole Perlman, Cheo Coker, John Francis Daley, and others to develop storylines, but it disbanded in July 2017.
+The next year, F. Gary Gray was attached as the director for a live-action M.A.S.K. adaptation, with Chris Bremner hired in 2020 to write the script.
+The project has since remained in development.